NCAR/geocat-viz/.github/PULL_REQUEST_TEMPLATE.md

 Thank you so much for your PR!
 To help us review your contribution, please consider the following points:

+- A contributor's guide is available at https://geocat-viz.readthedocs.io/en/latest/contrib.html

 - Fork this repository and open the PR from your fork.
 Do not directly work on the NCAR/geocat-viz repository.